stratosphereips/IDPS-Comparison-Tool/README.md

 * slips now labels conn.log flows only, just like zeek does when community_id is enabled as a plugin

-* all flows read by a tool, tat don't have a matching flow in the ground truth file, are discarded. the number if discarded flow sis written in the cli
+* all flows read by a tool, that don't have a matching flow in the ground truth file, are discarded. the number if discarded flows is written in the cli

 * we only read even_type= "flow" or "alert" in suricata eve.json files

 * the flows read by suricata, slips and the gt don't have to be the same, aka the final flows count don't have to match because each tool reads the pcap differently

+---

 # Used cmds